AdobeDocs/workfront.en/help/manage-work/projects/tips-tricks-and-troubleshooting/project-owner-cannot-share-project-or-tasks.md

 ## Cause

-The `Adobe Workfront administrator` restricted the user to viewing only Companies, Groups & Teams they belong to in the Access Level of the user.
+The Adobe Workfront administrator restricted the user to viewing only Companies, Groups & Teams they belong to in the Access Level of the user.
 The team that the user is looking for is not one of their own teams.

 ## Solution

-As a `Workfront administrator`, do the following:
+As a Workfront administrator, do the following:

 <ol>
  <li value="1">Find the user and click to access it.</li>